 34 The final plat application for the single-family residential portion of the development shall be submitted in phases within ten (10) years of the approval of the Preliminary Plat for the development.
-The final plat documents for the single-family residential portion of the development will be submitted in accordance with this condition and submitted in phases within ten (10) years of the approval of the preliminary plat for that portion of the development.
-35 Deviation for the above-referenced development timeframes shall be reviewed and approved by the Planning Director as a Type II Modification to Conditions of Approval pursuant to WDC Section 16.228.
-The Developer agrees to this condition.
-Mod Modification of Approved Land Partition (LP-24-4) 1 Further subdivision of Parcel 2 in compliance with the approved final planned unit development plan is required prior to the issuance of building permits.
-The Developer understands and acknowledges that further subdivision will occur, and that subsequent preliminary plat applications will be submitted for review and approval prior to issuance of building permits.
+The final plat documents for the single in accordance with this condition and s preliminary plat for that portion of the 35 Deviation for the above-referenced development timeframes shall be reviewed and approved by the Planning Director as a Type II Modification to Conditions of Approval pursuant to WDC Section 16.228.
+The Developer agrees to this condition Mod ification of Approved Land Partition (LP-24-4) 1 Further subdivision of Parcel 2 in compliance with the approved final planned unit development plan is required prior to the issuance of building permits.
+The Developer understands and acknows subsequent preliminary plat application of building permits.
 2 The final land partition shall be signed by a registered professional land surveyor.
-The Developer understands and acknowledges that the final land partition shall be signed by a registered professional land surveyor.
+The Developer understands and acknown registered professional land surveyor.
 3 Per MC-23-03, the developer's engineer shall prepare a final stormwater management plan that addresses potential impacts on adjoining properties, the Enterprise drainage system and the Tansy Creek drainage system.
 The plan shall be reviewed by the city's consulting engineer prior to final land partition approval.
-A final stormwater management plan is submitted with this application.
-4 Per MC-23-3, the developer will submit an updated geo-technical report for the development areas that addresses any special construction requirements due to soil conditions prior to final land partition approval.
-An updated geotechnical report is submitted with this application.
-5 Per MC-23-3, the developer will propose development covenants that establish all building setbacks from other structures, roadways, sidewalks, etc. The design standards shall outline exterior design themes, property maintenance and exterior storage requirements.
+A final stormwater management plan i 4 Per MC-23-3, the developer will submit an updated geo-technical report for the development areas that addresses any special construction requirements due to soil conditions prior to final land partition approval.
+An updated geotechnical report is subr 5 Per MC-23-3, the developer will propose development covenants that establish all building setbacks from other structures, roadways, sidewalks, etc. The design standards shall outline exterior design themes, property maintenance and exterior storage requirements.
 The covenants for Parcel 3 shall be recorded with the final plat.
-The CC&Rs for the ownership and BTR portions of the development are submitted with this application, and will be recorded with the final plat documents for these portions of the development.
-6 Per MC-23-3, an easement for the Ridge Road to NW Warrenton Drive multi-purpose trail shall be granted along the northerly portion of the project area.
+The CC&Rs for the ownership and BTR papelication, and will be recorded with t 6 Per MC-23-3, an easement for the Ridge Road to NW Warrenton Drive multi-purpose trail shall be granted along the northerly portion of the project area.
 This shall be shown on the final plat.
-An easement is shown in the Preliminary Plans submitted, and the Developer will seek to establish an easement for the Ridge Road to NW Warrenton Drive multi-purpose trail along the northerly portion of the project area in accordance with this condition.
-7 The submitted final plat shall comply with the approved final planned development plan required in MC-23-3.
+An easement is shown in the Prelimina easement for the Ridge Road to NW Wa the project area in accordance with thi 7 The submitted final plat shall comply with the approved final planned development plan required in MC-23-3.
 Final plat approval shall not be granted until after the planned unit development plan has been approved by the Warrenton Planning Commission.
-The Developer understands and acknowledges this condition.
-A final plat for the approved land partition will be submitted first so that the multifamily portion can obtain final plat approval before the other portions of the development, and the Developer understands that final sign-off by the City will not be granted until final development approval.
-The final plat documents for the ownership and BTR portions of the development will be submitted in accordance with the final plat timelines as specified in the conditions for MC-23-3.
+The Developer understands and acknow partition will be submitted first so that the other portions of the development will not be granted until final developm BTR portions of the development will b specified in the conditions for MC-23-3.